jasperbaes/Conditional-Access-Validator/README.md

 .\run.ps1

 # OR if you want to include CA policies that are in 'report-only' mode
+Connect-MgGraph
 .\run.ps1 -IncludeReportOnly

+# OR if you want to skip the User Impact Matrix
+Connect-MgGraph
+.\run.ps1 -SkipUserImpactMatrix

+# OR if you want to limit the User Impact Matrix to the first 10 users
+Connect-MgGraph
+.\run.ps1 -UserImpactMatrixLimit 10
 ```

 TODO: usage video (timestamp)